- Video length: 3:44.

 - In the details panel, click the Geography tab.

 The spatial data is displayed on a light gray basemap.

-- On the Geography tab, click the feature on the geography preview.
+- On the Geography tab, click the feature on the map.

 The feature flashes and the Pop-up pane appears.
 The pop-up identifies the feature as Otakaro/Avon River Corridor Regeneration Plan.
 This is the area designated to be a green spine of walkways, bike paths, wetlands, and community spaces.

 - Click the Table tab and preview the attributes of the feature class.

 The table has one record with name and area attributes.
 To be familiar with the data, you should also know its coordinate system.